saifullah3396/datadings/doc/source/contribute_dataset.rst

 An effort should be made to reduce processing times.
 The ``FOOReader`` should read directly from the source files of the dataset and perform limited pre-processing.
-For example, datadings includes a list of samples from the :py:mod:`YFCC100m <datadings.sets.YFCC100m>` dataset that are not useful, because they were either damaged or blank images.
 This slow process of analyzing every image was performed offline to speed up subsequent iterations of the dataset.